 When you contact us we will carry out an assessment.
 The support available will depend on your personal circumstances including whether you have children, where you are from, and whether you need additional help.
 So it’s important that you get advice as soon as you can to get the best help available to you.

 Homelessness is dealt with through our area offices, or in Belfast through a dedicated Homelessness Services Unit (HSU).

 Out of hours service

-If you need to talk to someone when our offices are closed, or during holiday periods, call 028 95049999
+Use these numbers if you need to talk to someone when our offices are closed (Mon - Fri after 5pm, weekends, and holiday periods)

-If you have hearing difficulties, you can communicate with RESWS staff by text on 07799 867698
+If you have hearing difficulties, you can communicate using the Next Generation Text service on 18001 03448 920908

 - If you are not sure whether you can receive help because you are homeless, go to Are You Homeless?

 - You can also read our Homelessness Strategy to find out more about the ways we deal with the problem.